aldindev/SocialExpress/README.md

 # SocialExpress
-This is a social media app project using a full-stack MERN techonology.
+This is a social media app project using a full-stack MERN technology.

+More features will be added along the way.